Dear reader of ADxS.org, please excuse the disruption.

 Drug treatment proved to be clearly superior to behavioral therapy.55

 However, the findings to date only stem from small studies and clinical empirical experience.
-There are hardly any systematic direct comparisons of the various antidepressant classes in patients with different subtypes of depression.5960
+There have barely been any systematic direct comparisons of the different antidepressant classes in patients with different subtypes of depression.5960

 4.2.2.1.
 Cortisol stress response in atypical depression: flattened¶